mxsasha/rpsl-registry-scoped-members/draft-romijn-rpsl-registry-scoped-members-00.md.md

 ## route-set class

-The new `src-members` attribute on as-set is similar to the `mp-members` attribute from {{RFC4012}}, except that any references to set names MUST be prefixed with a registry name.
+The new `src-members` attribute on route-set is similar to the `mp-members` attribute from {{RFC4012}}, except that any references to set names MUST be prefixed with a registry name.